openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 - If `claims` is provided, but `claim_sets` is not provided, the Verifier requests all claims listed in `claims`.
 - Otherwise, the Verifier requests one combination of the claims listed in `claim_sets`.
 Claims listed without a postfix are requested unconditionally.
-  Claims postfixed by `?` are requested optionally, i.e., it is up to the Wallet to send the claim in the response or not.
-Claims postfixed by `?!` have to be provided by the Wallet if they exist in the Credential.
+  Claims postfixed by `?!` have to be provided by the Wallet if they exist on the matched Credential.
+The order of the options conveyed in the `claim_sets` array expresses the Verifiers preference for what is returned.
+A wallet MUST prioritise returning the most preferred option.

+With regard to the `claim_sets` syntax, the purpose of it to provide a way for a verifier to describe alternative ways a given credential can satisfy their request, the array ordering should express the Verifiers preference for how the request should be fulfilled where the first element in the array is the most preferred and the last element in the array is the least preferred.
+Verifiers should use the principle of least information disclosure to influence how they order these options.
+For example a proof of age request should prioritise requesting an attribute like `age_over_18` ahead of requesting an attribute like `birth_date`.

-If the Wallet cannot deliver all non-optional claims requested by the Verifier according to these rules, it MUST NOT return the respective Credential.
+If the Wallet cannot deliver all unconditional claims requested by the Verifier according to these rules, it MUST NOT return the respective Credential.

 #### Selecting Credentials